PyLorentz/PyLorentz/README.md

 # PyLorentz
 PyLorentz is a codebase designed for analyzing Lorentz Transmission Electron Microscopy (LTEM) data.
-There are three primary features and functions:
+There are two primary features and functions:

 - Phase reconstruction: Reconstructing the electron phase shift from LTEM images using either the transport of intensity equation (TIE) or automatic differentiation (AD) based methods
 - SimLTEM: Simulating the electron phase shift and LTEM images from a given magnetization configuration, such as that created by micromagnetic simulations.